 A lush and vigorous grove of Phyllostachys aurea.

 Phyllostachys glauca: This is a beautiful bamboo variety, with bright green culms that start our blueish green, when the shoots first come up.
 It is one of the species referred to as a blue bamboo.
 The culms are elegant and upright, growing up to 20 or 30 feet tall and about 2 inches in diameter.
-The lower portions of the culms a free of branches, so in this way they resemble some of the taller timber bamboo species.
+The lower portions of the culms are free of branches, so in this way they resemble some of the taller timber bamboo species.

 Phyllostachys heteroclada f. solida: This subspecies of “Water Bamboo” is commonly known as “solid bamboo”.
 It’s one of the few varieties that actually has a solid stem, rather than being hollow inside.
 It’s also a bit more cold-resistant than ordinary water bamboo, hardy down to -10º F.